 America is experiencing amazing and historic change.
 A huge driving factor in our growth is a vibrant Latino community.
 This impact reaches every corner of our great country, but navigating change in communities is tedious ongoing work.
 It is a labor without end because we have always been a nation of immigrants.
 As an American woman born to immigrants, I made this labor of connection and guidance my life’s work.
 I made the decision to leave a career of 17 years to independently teach and nurture communities.
 I believe in the hope of America.
 It is this hope that fuels my love for the people that give daily to their families, but struggle to understand basic pathways to success.
 My Council’s contributions, and my personal investment, is given without cost to communities.
 The integrity of my mission is fundamental to raising awareness and circumventing the rigidity of many stagnant systems that have failed to keep up with our changing community.
-2016 is another key year for our nation as we elect new national leaders.
-All of our voices are absolutely invaluable in this sacred process of democracy.
 America is a blessed nation, and our many communities have something quite beautiful to contribute to her, and to our world.
 I’ve developed these efforts with the support of many giving people who also believe in the power of hope.

 The Texas Familias Council is an independent, community development organization of volunteers that nurture inclusive communities and support families.